evianap/financial_planning_tools/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-<p>This project is designed to assess future balance of a portfolio with different risk compositions to compare probable balances at 10 and 30 years from now<p/>
+<p>This project is designed to first assess if an emergency fund has sufficient asset value.
+Second, it evaluates future balance of a portfolio with different risk compositions to compare probable balances at 10 and 30 years from now.
+All is done by connecting with Alpaca API to access market closing data for tickers and crypto.<p/>

 <p align="center"><img src="https://github.com/evianap/financial_planning_tools/blob/main/Images/MCSimulation1.png" alt="MC1"><p/>